elm-city-craftworks/course-001/README.md

-All of the reading assignments have been made available from the first day of the course, but the questions, exercises, and solutions will be released gradually to encourage better focus in discussions around the course.
+All of the reading assignments have been made available from the first day of the course, but the questions, exercises, and solutions will be released gradually to encourage better focus.

 **Questions/Exercises already released:**